Ahmad05347/My-Notes/README.md

 To get started with the notetaking application, download it from your preferred app store, sign up, and start creating notes instantly.
 Choose a subscription plan that suits your needs to unlock premium features.

 ## Contact
-For more information, support, or feedback, please contact us at [support@notetakingapp.com](mailto:support@notetakingapp.com).
+For more information, support, or feedback, please contact us.

 ---